t3ssellate/unmapper/README.md

 ## What does it do?

-Unmapper takes a memdump of a PE file that has been loaded to memory, a common case with malware loaders.
+Unmapper takes a memdump of a PE file that has been loaded to memory, a common case when researching malware loaders.
 It modifies the PE's headers such that a decompiler, or other static analysis tools, will be able to load the file correctly and without errors.